Delosperma basuticum 'White Nugget'

 Ice Plant, White Nugget Ice Plant

-Delosperma basuticum 'White Nugget' is a cold-hardy, succulent plant distinguished by its low compact habit, glassy, bright green, succulent leaves and small, snow white, daisy-like flowers.
-Blooming occurs from spring through summer and flowers may sporadically appear up to frost.
+Delosperma basuticum 'White Nugget' is a cold-hardy succulent plant distinguished by its low compact habit, fleshy bright green leaves, and small, daisy-like, snow-white flowers.
+Blooming occurs from spring through summer, but flowers may sporadically appear up to frost.

 USDA hardiness zones 5a to 10b: from −20 °F (−28.9 °C) to 40 °F (+4.4 °C).